Search Programs

 Manicurists and nail techs aren’t necessarily required to have a background in cosmetology before working in their preferred job post.
 Although many manicurists work extensively with cosmetics, the most crucial skill for manicurists and nail techs is being comfortable working in very close contact with your clients.

-Professionals looking to work in the nail technician industry are well-known for their diverse technique sets.
+Professionals looking to work in the nail technician industry are well-known for their diverse skill sets.

 In addition to manicures and pedicures, nail techs commonly find themselves completing the following tasks:

-People interested in extending their career in nail technology should know that most of their tasks are physically demanding.
-Additionally, they put you close to chemicals and sharp utensils, and payment can change according to the development of a so-called “bed-side manner,” i.e., having a kind expression and comfortable, understanding demeanor.
+People interested in extending their career into nail technology should know that many of their tasks can put you close to chemicals and sharp utensils, and payment can change according to the development of something similar to a “bed-side manner,” i.e., having a kind expression and comfortable, understanding demeanor.

 Steps to Become a Nail Technician